zetjiin/yacg-python-custom-generators-script/README.md

 If you encounter any issues while using the script, such as errors during execution or problems with the generated resource pack, please refer to the following troubleshooting tips:

 - Ensure that you have the correct version of Python installed and that the Pillow library is up to date.
-- Check that the Minecraft mods are compatible with your version of Minecraft and are correctly installed in your instance folder.
+- Check that the Minecraft mods are compatible with your version of Minecraft and are correctly installed in your instance directory.
 - If you encounter any path-related issues, ensure that the paths specified in `config.json` are absolute and correctly formatted for your operating system.
 - Make sure that the namespaces are correct, the mods for those namespaces installed, and there are no typos in the input or config files.